11ty/11ty-website/src/docs/copy.md

 1. If you are running Eleventy without `--serve` (a standard build or via `--watch`)
 2. You change from the default development server: [Eleventy Dev Server](/docs/dev-server/) (e.g. [swap back to Browsersync](/docs/dev-server/#swap-back-to-browsersync))

-_For 2.0 canary users, note that this behavior spent a fair bit of time as the default and required opt-out from `2.0.0-canary.12` through `2.0.0-canary.30`.
-It was changed to opt-in in `2.0.0-canary.31`._
+{% callout "info", "md" %}_For 2.0 canary users, note that this behavior spent a fair bit of time as the default and required opt-out from `2.0.0-canary.12` through `2.0.0-canary.30`.
+It was changed to opt-in in `2.0.0-canary.31`._{% endcallout %}

 <div class="youtube-related">
   {%- youtubeEmbed "EcId2RVdUFE", "Emulated Passthrough File Copy (Weekly №15)", "443" -%}
 </div>

-## Advanced Options {% addedin "2.0.0" %}
+## Advanced Options {% addedin "2.0.0-canary.12" %}

-New in `2.0.0-canary.12`, you can pass additional configuration options to the `recursive-copy` package.
+New in `{{ "2.0.0-canary.12" | coerceVersion }}`, you can pass additional configuration options to the `recursive-copy` package.
 This unlocks the use passthrough file copy with symlinks, transforming or renaming copied files.
 Here are just a few examples:

 {% codetitle ".eleventy.js" %}